 Mohs surgery is the most advanced, precise, and effective treatment for numerous skin cancers.
-The highly skilled providers at Kessel Dermatology in Hamilton Square, New Jersey, include dermatologists with advanced training and experience in Mohs surgery.
+The highly skilled providers at Kessel Dermatology in Hamilton Square, Mercer and Trenton County area, New Jersey, include dermatologists with advanced training and experience in Mohs surgery.
 To schedule a consultation with the experts to find out more about Mohs surgery for skin cancer, call the office or book an appointment online today.

 Mohs surgery, also called Mohs micrographic surgery, is one of the most effective treatments for skin cancer.